Please read carefully the Frequently Asked Questions section, and check the deadlines before applying.

-- Not be over 25 years of age when the application goes through Campus France (must be born after March 1995)
+- Not be over 25 years of age when the application goes through Campus France

 - The program is designed for foreign nationals.
 Candidates who hold French citizenship, even if they are also a citizen of another country, are not eligible.

-Candidates who wish to be supported for the Eiffel scholarship will have to apply in November through our procedure (see Application deadlines).
+Applicants who wish to be supported for the Eiffel scholarship will have to apply in November through our procedure (see Application deadlines).